Darrell Wayne Evans

 Becoming a free agent, 18 teams bid for his services.
-He signed with the 1984 Tigers but was benched after his typical slow start.
-He became a regular again but only hit .232/.353/.384, a 106 OPS+ not being enough for a DH/1B.
+He signed with the 1984 Tigers, but was sometimes benched after a midseason slump.
+He became a regular again, but ended up only hitting .232/.353/.384, with a 106 OPS+, mainly as a DH/1B.
 He did get to play in his only World Series, though he was just 1 for 15 (with 4 walks) in the Series; Detroit won and he got his lone ring.

 Evans remained productive for several more years.
-At age 40, he scored 90, drove in 99, walked 100 times, hit 34 times and had a 135 OPS+.
+At age 40, he scored 90, drove in 99, walked 100 times, hit 34 bombs and had a 135 OPS+.
 He was 3rd in the AL in homers and 4th in walks and finished 12th in MVP voting, his highest placement.
-He hit 100+ home runs for the Braves, Tigers and Giants; only Reggie Jackson reached that mark for three different teams in the 20th Century other than Evans; Alex Rodriguez and Jim Thome would do so overlapping the 20th and 21st Centuries.
+He hit 100+ home runs for the Braves, Tigers and Giants; only Reggie Jackson reached that mark for three different teams in the 20th Century other than Evans; Alex Rodriguez, Jim Thome and Adrián Beltre would do so overlapping the 20th and 21st Centuries.